Business Owner Tax Savings Fuels Exit Strategy

 Is there a way to smoothly create the income you need to leave the business behind and still have enough income to live that life you dream of?

-She owns and operates a training and editing company.
-Typically she works alone.
+- She owns and operates a training and editing company.
 She will not sell the business or bring on employees.
 She maximizes her billing and is very good at what she does.

 The simple plan we have in place with her has her on track to replace her income from her assets, has paid off her home and saves her over $13,000 in taxes annually.